wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/manager-identity-verification.rst

 Manager identity verification
 =============================

 This method uses SSL certificates to verify the identity of the Wazuh manager before an agent sends the enrollment request.
-- Verify agent: Verify that an agent is authorized to enroll in the Wazuh manager.
-The manager verification and the agent verification are independent of each other.
-However, it is possible to use a combination of both.
+The manager verification and the agent verification are independent of each other, and however, it is possible to use a combination of both.

+Below you can find the different steps to verify the identity of the Wazuh manager in the different types of endpoint agents:

+- :ref:`manager-identity-manager-configuration`.
+- :ref:`manager-identity-linux-unix-endpoint`.
+- :ref:`manager-identity-this-windows-endpoint`.
+- :ref:`manager-identity-macos-endpoint`.

 Prerequisite